4neesh/DevBlog/src/posts/037_AssetClasses.md

 <h4>Diversification with asset classes</h4>
 <p>
 Depending on where you look, you will find that assets are divided into a varied number classes, typically from 3 to 8.
 The advent of new derivatives and exotic investment products have introduced new types of asset classes including commodities, real estate, financial derivatives and most recently, cryptocurrencies.
 The three largest asset classes are equities, fixed income and cash/cash equivalents.
-In this section, I will reflect upon 5 asset classes to understand their unique properties: equities, bonds/fixed income, cash and cash equivalents, real estate and derivatives.
+In this section, I will reflect upon 5 asset classes to understand their unique properties:<br>
+&#8226; Equities<br>
+&#8226; Bonds/fixed income<br>
+&#8226; Cash and cash equivalents<br>
+&#8226; Real estate and tangible assets<br>
+&#8226; Financial Derivatives
 </p>
 <p>
 <strong>Equity</strong><br>
 Equity, also known as stocks or shares represent a percentage ownership in a publicly listed company.
 Equities are often classed by their market capitalisation into small-cap, mid-cap and large-cap.
-Investors of equities benefit from a potential dividend and the value of the resale of the equity in a market.
+Investors of equities benefit from a potential dividend and the value of the resale of the equity in the market.
-While equity provides benefits such as company ownership and a right to vote on certain decisions, they are viewed as risky investments due to their dependence upon company performance.
+While equity provides benefits such as company ownership and a right to vote on certain decisions, they are viewed as risky investments due to their large dependence upon company performance.
 </p>
 <p>
-The payments to an equity holder are less certain than other holders such as those of bonds.
-Common stock holders receive payment once all other cash flows to the company have been paid, such as workers, taxes and bondholders.
+The payments to an equity holder are less certain than other securities such as those of bonds.
+Common-stock holders receive payment once all other cash flows to the company have been paid, such as workers, taxes and bondholders.
 The dividend payments are also not a guaranteed payment as they are reflective of company performance.
 The value of the equity can also deteriorate under the company performance as the supply and demand of the stock changes within the market.
 </p>

 <p>
 <strong>Bonds and Fixed Income</strong><br>
 Bonds represent an issued loan from a company that is repaid over the life of the bond.
-The bond will include a maturity date - when the original investment is repaid to the investor and a coupon rate - the interest repayment to the investor at set intervals until maturity.
+The bond will include a maturity date - when the principal of the bond is repaid to the investor and a coupon rate - the interest repayment to the investor at set intervals until maturity.
+Bonds are not always sold at the value of the principal.
+Bonds can come in many different forms such as zero-coupon bonds, corporate bonds and municipal bonds - all of which offer different levels of return and coupons.
 </p>
 <p>
 Bonds are often considered less risky than equity for several reasons:<br>
-&#8226; Bond investments come with a promise to be repaid at maturity unlike equity.<br>
+&#8226; Bond investments come with a promise to be repaid at maturity.<br>
-&#8226; The fixed interest repayment on the bond is guaranteed unlike a dividend payment on equity.<br>
+&#8226; The fixed interest repayment on the bond is guaranteed (unlike a dividend payment on equity).<br>
 &#8226; Bond owners have higher priority during liquidation than equity holders.
 </p>